3-dimensional matching: Comparison with set packing

 A 3-dimensional matching is a special case of a set packing: we can interpret each element (x, y, z) of T as a subset {x, y, z} of X ∪ Y ∪ Z; then a 3-dimensional matching M consists of pairwise disjoint subsets.

 Decision problem

 In computational complexity theory, 3-dimensional matching (3DM) is the name of the following decision problem: given a set T and an integer k, decide whether there exists a 3-dimensional matching M ⊆ T with |M| ≥ k.

 This decision problem is known to be NP-complete; it is one of Karp's 21 NP-complete problems.
-It is NP-complete even in the special case that k = |X| = |Y| = |Z| and when each element is contained in exactly 3 sets, i.e., when we want a perfect matching in a 3-regular hypergraph.
+It is NP-complete even in the special case that k = |X| = |Y| = |Z| and when each element is contained in at most 3 sets, i.e., when we want a perfect matching in a 3-regular hypergraph.
 In this case, a 3-dimensional matching is not only a set packing, but also an exact cover: the set M covers each element of X, Y, and Z exactly once.
 The proof is by reduction from 3SAT.
 Given a 3SAT instance, we construct a 3DM instance as follows: